Adesina08/snack-track-insight-app/README.md

 ### Environment Variables

 Create a `.env` file in the project root for local development and define the following variables.
-In production, set them in your hosting provider's configuration (for Azure use **App Settings**):
+In production, set them in your hosting provider's configuration (for Azure use **App Settings**).
+When running on Azure (detected via `WEBSITE_INSTANCE_ID`) the server ignores `.env` files and only uses values from the environment:

 VITE_JWT_SECRET=<your secret key>
 VITE_API_BASE_URL=<deployed backend URL>